ghc/ghc/docs/users_guide/profiling.rst

     *Requires :ghc-flag:`-prof`.* Breaks down the graph by the cost-centre stack which produced the data.

+    .. note:: The meaning of the shortened :rts-flag:`-h` is dependent on whether your program was compiled for profiling.
+When compiled for profiling, :rts-flag:`-h` is equivalent to :rts-flag:`-hc`, but otherwise is equivalent to :rts-flag:`-hT` (see :ref:`rts-profiling`).

 .. rts-flag:: -hm

     *Requires :ghc-flag:`-prof`.* Break down the live heap by the module